A Client's Guide to Avoiding Fake "Escort" Scams

 Step 4: Do the communications sound professional?

 I would feel instantly reassured that I was doing the right thing by the perfect balance of friendliness and professionalism in an Escort’s communications with me.
-I would send all my screening information in the first message if possible and would be very put off by someone who never asked for any.
-I would equally take pause before booking a seemingly new lady with inexplicably low rates.
-A person could be desperate to meet for perfectly valid financial reasons, but there is a slim chance that the reason they don't seem at all picky about who they meet is because really they are looking for potential victims.
+Having done my research, I would send all my screening information in the first message if possible and would be very put off by someone who never asked for any, or by a seemingly new lady with adorable pictures and inexplicably low rates.

 Step 5 (optional): Ask if she offers paid phone chat or webcamming

-Step 6: Meet in a public place
+Step 6: Always meet in a public place

-Suggest meeting your date in a comfortable (indoor!) public place such as a nice cocktail or coffee bar or restaurant, instead of meeting in private straight away.
+Suggest meeting your date in a comfortable (indoor!) public place such as a nice cocktail/ coffee bar or restaurant, instead of meeting in private straight away.
 The hotel bar will do fine.
 When she arrives, you will be able to see for yourself that she is a real lady and not a gang of men about to mug you.

 What not to do: Ask for a free video call or free selfies

-It is lazy, it is obnoxious, it is a security risk (especially for providers who do not publish photos or videos of their faces or voices) and it makes you look like you don't know what you're doing, because it is unnecessary if you have already followed the above steps.
+It is lazy, it is obnoxious, it is a security risk (especially for providers who do not publish photos or videos of their faces or voices) and perhaps more dangerously it makes you look like you don't know what you're doing, because it is unnecessary if you have already followed the above steps.

 In the unlikely event that a provider agrees to see you after you've made this ill-mannered request, you will have made a horrible first impression that will be difficult to come back from- except possibly with extensive tipping and gifts!
 Better to just not do it in the first place.